marekjm/viuavm/README.markdown

 ## Programming in Viua

 Viua can be programmed in an assembly-like language which must be compiled into bytecode.
-Typical code-n-debug cycle is shown below (assuming current working directory is the local clone of Viua repository):
+Typical code-n-run cycle is shown below (assuming current working directory is the local clone of Viua repository):

 ```
 vi some_file.asm
 ./build/bin/vm/asm -o some_file.out some_file.asm
 ./build/bin/vm/cpu some_file.out
-./build/bin/vm/vdb some_file.out
 ```